aryarajat/Mobile-Price-Range-Prediction/README.md

 * Touch_screen - Has touch screen or not
 * Wifi - Has wifi or not
 * Price_range - This is the target variable with value of 0(low cost), 1(medium cost), 2(high cost) and 3(very high cost).ld text
+## What is the business use case of your project?
+Users can verify their trip details (distance, duration) and measure of bodily activities (burnt calories).
+With this kind of smart technology and convenience, the use of Rental bikes is increasing every day.
+So, there is a need to manage the bike rental demand and manage the continuous and convenient service for the users.
+This study proposes a machine learning based approach including weather data to predict whole city public bike demand.
+A ML model is used to predict the number of rental bikes needed at each hour.